As iFF only The Academy calls the shots

 - The Jinx

 Marc Smerling is a film producer, screenwriter and cinematographer.
 He shot, co-wrote and produced The Jinx: The Life and Deaths of Robert Durst, a six-part 2015 HBO documentary, nominated for nine Emmy Awards.
 He co-produced and shot Capturing the Friedmans, the 2003 Grand Jury Prize winner at the Sundance Film Festival and Oscar nominee for Best Documentary.
 He is co-producer of the 2010 documentary, Catfish, as well as Catfish: The TV Show.
-Marc is a partner in Hit The Ground Running Films, a TV and motion picture development/production company in NYC, and was founder and executive producer of Notorious Pictures, producing and directing TV commercials, music videos, concert films, documentaries and series for broadcast.
+Marc is a partner in Hit The Ground Running Films, a television and motion picture development/production company in NYC, and was founder and executive producer of Notorious Pictures, producing and directing TV commercials, music videos, concert films, documentaries and series for broadcast.

 - Bride of the Wind